-Instead of borrowing from your 401(k), you’re much better off building your after-tax savings and investments that can provide for a 20% downpayment.
+Instead of borrowing from your 401k or IRA to buy a home, you’re much better off building your after-tax savings and investments that can provide for a 20% downpayment.
 If you don’t have at least a 20% downpayment in cash plus a buffer equal to 10% of the value of the house, you probably cannot afford to buy your first home.

 Leverage is great on the way up, but terrible on the way down.

 Renting is good value now in many parts of the country, especially if you live in an expensive coastal city.
 Take a look at my BURL strategy if you really want to invest in real estate.

 The pandemic hit tiger cities like San Francisco, San Jose, DC, and New York City harder than 18-hour cities.
 Therefore, renting in big cities is a good deal.